-Long CoT Supervised Fine-Tuning (SFT) consists of two components: (1) constructing a Long CoT reasoning dataset via distillation, and (2) training the model through SFT to acquire a systematic, step-by-step long reasoning paradigm from this dataset.
+Long-CoT Supervised Fine-Tuning (SFT) comprises two components: (1) constructing a Long CoT reasoning dataset via distillation, and (2) training the model through SFT on this dataset to acquire a systematic step-by-step long-reasoning paradigm.